 - Car – A normal car is the cheapest rental vehicle you can get in New Zealand.
 It’ll get you around to all of the best destinations with ease.
 The only downside to a car is that you will need to stay in hotels or Airbnbs during your travels (no camping.)
 The easiest place to rent a car in New Zealand is on Discover Cars where you can compare cars, companies, prices, features, and more very easily.

 - Campervan – A Campervan is a large van that has a bed and a small kitchen in the back.
-It is what most budget backpackers get for traveling around New Zealand since it allows you to camp comfortably and for free (most) nights.
+It’s what most budget travelers use for traveling around New Zealand since it allows you to camp comfortably and for free (most) nights.
 Campervans are best for couples or solo travelers who are happy to live in a small space.
-You should also love the outdoors and camping!
-You can easily compare campervans, prices, and book on the website Motorhome Republic.
-We also have a 5% discount code (DTRAVEL5) with Mad Campers, which you can use at checkout.
+You should also love the outdoors and camping…and be prepared for an adventure of a lifetime!
+My favorite campervan rental company is JUCY because they have a huge selection of campervans to choose from, plus multiple pick-up/drop-off locations.
+You can browse JUCY’s campervan selection online here.
+Alternatively, you can easily compare all campervans available in NZ on Motorhome Republic here.

 - Motorhome – A motorhome is larger and more comfortable than a campervan.
 Many motorhomes will comfortably sleep 6 or more people – perfect for a family visiting New Zealand.
-Motorhomes are the most expensive option, but with one, you won’t ever need to stay in a hotel and you’ll save money that way.
-Motorhome Republic is my suggested website for booking a motorhome in New Zealand simply because they are a reliable company and the website is super easy to use!
-We are also partnered with Kiwi Motorhomes, which is well known as the top motorhome rental company in New Zealand.
-You can get 5% off using the code Queen5.
+Motorhomes are the most expensive option, but with one you won’t ever need to stay in a hotel and you’ll save money that way.
+My top choice for a motorhome company is Star RV because they have beautiful motorhomes at affordable prices.
+You can check prices and availability for Star RV motorhomes online here.
+Alternatively, you can use Motorhome Republic to search all motorhomes in NZ.
 For more detailed info, read my complete guide to renting a motorhome in New Zealand!

 Thanks for reading!

 In the Queenstown area, there truly is no shortage of amazing bike trails.
-Those were 11 of the best bike trails in Queenstown and I’m sure you’ll agree there’s a bike trail for every ability here!
+Those were 11 of the best bike trails in Queenstown, and I’m sure you’ll agree there’s a bike trail for every ability here!

 Be sure to browse around My Queenstown Diary.
 I have tons of information about Queenstown, New Zealand, and nearby towns!
 Or you can easily click through some of my most popular posts I’ve added down below: